 4. Haga una cita con el consejero de ESL para un plan educativo

-5. Registrarse para las clases en WebAdvisor
+5. Registrarse para las clases en SelfService

 Para obtener ayuda con cualquiera de estos pasos o si tiene preguntas.
 Por favor, póngase en contacto con un consejero de ESL, Maria Lopez en marduran@sbccd.edu o Pete Gonzalez en pgonzalez@sbccd.edu

-• If you took an English and/or Math course at another college or university and received a grade of “C” or better for the course(s), you can request a waiver of the placement.
+• if you took an English and/or Math course at another college or university and received a grade of “C” or better for the course(s), you can request a waiver of the placement.
 You need to bring a copy of your official transcript to the Counseling Center (AD/SS-103) for the process of your request.

 • Your coursework will be evaluated and your request will be processed after consulting with a counselor in the Counseling Center.

-• If you took the prerequisite for a course at another college or university, you can ask for a waiver of the prerequisite.
+If you took the prerequisite for a course at another college or university, you can ask for a waiver of the prerequisite.
 Please follow the steps for the waiver of the guided self-placement and questionnaire (see the instructions above).

 Yes, the placement is not an admissions requirement.
-It is a tool to help you and counselors to learn about your basic skills level and create an appropriate educational plan to meet your academic and/or career goals.
+It is a tool to help you and your counselors to learn about your basic skills level and create an appropriate educational plan to meet your academic and/or career goals.

 No fee is required.